madisontagg/Bank-Churn-Rate/README.md

 ##### 4. What types of segments exist within the bank's customers?

 Looking at the Age distribution, the bank customers tend to be around 30-40.
-Skewed to the left, meaning less and less customers as age increased.
+Skewed to the left, meaning less number of customers as age increases.

 ![alt text](https://github.com/madisontagg/Bank-Churn-Rate/blob/main/AgeSegment.png)